-Target Actions Timescale Resources Responsibility Monitoring Continue to ensure that facilities are accessible for SEND students (x2 wheelchair bound students 2xHI and 2xVI student) Review SEN register to include new Year 7.
+Target Actions Timescale Resources Responsibility Monitoring Continue to ensure that facilities are accessible for students with physical and/or sensory needs (e.g., HI, VI, wheelchair users) Implement an annual review cycle of physical accessibility features, including input from students and parents.
+Ensure all new students with physical needs are assessed within the first half term of the academic year.
 Environmental audits in place from Visual impairment, Hearing Impairment and Occupational Therapy and actioned as appropriate Personalised Evacuation Plans for identified students.
-Identify students who require Year group lunchtime support Ensure that lunchtime arrangements include plans for SEND students e.g. Queue system for ASD students, use of wheelchairs.
-Gather information on accessible PE and disability sports Seek specialist support from external providers e.g. friendship group ELSA training for LSA's; Visual Impairment and Hearing Impairment training and advice, Neuro muscular support; Autism Outreach; Educational Psychology.
-October 2023 Meeting time: SS/AT/SA/DG PEEP / Risk Assessments.
-DG / SA SA/RF/DG Provide appropriate equipment for students with physical, sensory, visual or hearing impairment Hoist and moving and handling training for wheelchair bound students.
+Identify students who require year group lunchtime support.
+Gather information on accessible PE and disability sports.
+Seek specialist support from external providers e.g. friendship group ELSA training for LSA's; Visual Impairment and Hearing Impairment training and advice, Neuro muscular support; Autism Outreach; Educational Psychology.
+Ongoing Meeting time: SS/GJ/SK PEEP / Risk Assessments.
+DG / GJ / SO SO/RF/DG Provide appropriate equipment for students with physical, sensory, visual or hearing impairment Hoist and moving and handling training for students with physical disabilities.
 Ensure awareness of students requiring sensory support.
-Seek specialist advice as necessary Bid for top-up funding where appropriate.
-Provide I-pads and laptops to support students with dyslexia or who are eligible for a laptop as the usual way or working at GCSE.
+Seek specialist advice as necessary Bid for SENIF where appropriate.
+Provide iPads and laptops to support students with dyslexia or who are eligible for a laptop as the usual way or working at GCSE.
 VI and HI equipment in place At need Finance for any new resources - top up funding if available.
-SENDCO meeting time with parents and /or external providers.
+SENDCo meeting time with parents and /or external providers.
 LSA time to support students in 1:1 session.
-SA / LSA team SA/RF/DG Review site access to ensure that it meets the needs of all students, staff and community users.
-Review signage around the school site -font size.
-Ensure fire evacuation procedures, September 2022 Costs for signage Time for staff training e.g. DG / AN DG e-safety and safeguarding procedures are clearly displayed.
-English block teachers Ensure all walkways are accessible.
+GJ / SEND team SO/RF/DG Review site access to ensure full compliance with accessibility Review signage around the school site for, e.g. font size.
+Annually Costs for signage DG / AN DG

+standards across the school site.
+Ensure fire evacuation procedures, Time for staff training e.g.

+e-safety and safeguarding English block teachers

+procedures are clearly displayed.

+Ensure all walkways are accessible.
 Site premises team's time.

-Ensure all students with physical needs and visual impairment needs are timetabled in downstairs classroomsAction advice from environmental audits to make reasonable adjustments where necessary
+Ensure all students with physical

+needs and VI needs are timetabled

+in downstairs classrooms

+Action advice from environmental

+audits to make reasonable

+adjustments where necessary

+Include all after-school activities and

+events, ensuring full accessibility.

+Include community users and

+parents in site access reviews to

+gather diverse perspectives where

+necessary and appropriate.